pulumi/examples/aws-js-containers/README.md

 To run this example, make sure [Docker](https://docs.docker.com/engine/installation/) is installed and running.

-## Running the App
+## Deploy the App

 Note: some values in this example will be different from run to run.
 These values are indicated with `***`.

-1. Create a new stack:
+Step 1:  Create a new stack

     ```
     $ pulumi stack init containers-dev
     ```

-1. Configure Pulumi to use an AWS region that supports Fargate.
+Step 2:  Configure Pulumi to use an AWS region that supports Fargate.
 This is currently only available in `us-east-1`, `us-east-2`, `us-west-2`, and `eu-west-1`:

     ```
     $ pulumi config set aws:region us-west-2